🇵🇹

 Hidden Risk

-Stock in Soups
+Stock and lard in soups

 Traveller Note

-In 2017, Portugal became one of the first countries to pass a national law requiring a vegetarian option in all public-sector canteens — schools, hospitals, universities, and government buildings.
-This is genuinely useful for vegan travellers, but the law guarantees a plant-based meal, not a fully vegan one: in practice, vegetarian options sometimes include eggs or dairy.
-Always ask specifically about eggs and dairy when ordering in institutional settings.
-Private restaurants are not covered by the law.
-Outside Lisbon and Porto, negotiate carefully at traditional restaurants.
-Always check labels on packaged and baked goods — dairy derivatives and egg appear in many traditional products without prominent front-of-pack identification.
+The 2017 canteen lawIn 2017, Portugal became one of the first countries to legislate a plant-based option in all public-sector canteens, covering schools, hospitals, universities, and government buildings.
+This is a meaningful safety net that most European countries cannot offer.
+However, the law guarantees a vegetarian meal, not a fully vegan one: in practice, the vegetarian option in institutional settings sometimes includes eggs or dairy.
+Always ask specifically about eggs and dairy when using public canteens.
+The law applies to public-sector settings only.
+Private restaurants are not covered.

 The Real Challenge